Originally published on 5/28/2019 at Pharma's Almanac

 Many small molecule APIs in the pharmaceutical pipeline today have increased potency.
 These compounds can affect workers and the environment at very low concentration levels and therefore require special equipment and handling capabilities to ensure proper containment and prevent their release into the air.

 UPM Pharmaceuticals has capabilities for processing potent compounds from development to commercial quantities.
-Manufacturing takes place in glove boxes with table-top equipment at bench scale and moves up to compound-dedicated suites with appropriate air flow controls and outfitted with the necessary full-scale containment equipment.
+Potent Compounds Manufacturing takes place in glove boxes with table-top equipment at bench scale and moves up to compound-dedicated suites with appropriate air flow controls and outfitted with the necessary full-scale containment equipment.

 Hormones are another class of compounds that can affect operators at low exposure levels, whether via inhalation, ingestion, or absorption through the skin.
 Strict requirements therefore exist regarding manufacturing and handling procedures (for raw materials, intermediates, and finished products, as well as quality control testing) and the use of environmental controls.

-UPM has three compound-dedicated suites for solid dosage manufacture of hormone products.
+UPM has three compound-dedicated suites for solid dose manufacturing of hormone products.
 The main principles for dealing with hormones include isolation, containment, and employee protection.
 The manufacturing equipment is analogous to what would be used for standard solid dose granulating, milling, blending, compression and coating processes, but with containment provided by split butterfly valves and sealed transfer connectors.
 The equipment is dedicated to each suite, and each suite is isolated from the rest of the manufacturing facility by airlocks or is accessible only through external doors.

 Currently, UPM manufactures hormone products for both development stages and commercial production, with suites dedicated to the manufacture of liothyronine, levothyroxine and estrogen products.